Skip to Main Content

 History of Women

-As part of the eighth-grade social studies curriculum, a unit of instruction studying the events of the history of women in America will be conducted.
+As part of the social studies curriculum, a unit of instruction studying the events of the history of women in America will be conducted.
 These events shall include contributions made by individual women to help students understand women’s struggles to gain the right to vote and to be treated equally.

 Holocaust Study